simon-glitch/simon-glitch.github.io/projects/notes/The Republic/book-1.md

 Heaven forbid!
 I said; I would only ask you to be consistent; or, if you change, change openly and let there be no deception.
 For I must remark, Thrasymachus, if you will recall what was previously said, that although you began by defining the true physician in an exact sense, you did not observe a like exactness when speaking of the shepherd; you thought that the shepherd as a shepherd tends the sheep not with a view to their own good, but like a mere diner or banqueter with a view to the pleasures of the table; or, again, as a trader for sale in the market, and not as a shepherd.
 Yet surely the art of the shepherd is concerned only with the good of his subjects; he has only to provide the best for them, since the perfection of the art is already ensured whenever all the requirements of it are satisfied.
 And that was what I was saying just now about the ruler.
 I conceived that the art of the ruler, considered as ruler, whether in a state or in private life, could only regard the good of his flock or subjects; whereas you seem to think that the rulers in states, that is to say, the true rulers, like being in authority.

 Think!
 Nay, I am sure of it.
 * Then why in the case of lesser offices do men never take them willingly without payment, unless under the idea that they govern for the advantage not of themselves but of others?
-Let me ask you a question: Are not the several arts different, by reason of their each having a separate function?
+Let me ask you a question: Are not the several arts different, by rea^(son of their) each having a separate function?
 And, my dear illustrious friend, do say what you think, that we may make a little progress.

 Yes, that is the difference, he replied.
 * And each art gives us a particular good and not merely a general one --medicine, for example, gives us health; navigation, safety at sea, and so on?